Delta-Academy/shooter/README.md

 1. Discuss your neural network architecture - how many inputs, outputs, hidden layers & which activation functions should you use
 2. **Write `train()`** (you can borrow code from past exercises).
-3. Insert debugging messages - you want to make sure that:
+3. Insert debugging messages & use `tensorboard` for logging - you want to make sure that:

+   - Performance on shooter is improving :arrow_up:
    - Loss is decreasing :chart_with_downwards_trend:
    - The magnitude of update steps are decreasing :arrow_down:
-   - Performance on shooter is improving :arrow_up:

 4. Iterate on the neural network architecture, hyperparameters & training algorithm